euwbah/musescore-xen-tuner/README.md

 Select a note, hit `Ctrl+F`, then enter the [text representation](#advanced-declaring-text-representations-of-accidentals) of the accidental(s) you need on that note.
 You can press space or shift+space to apply fingerings on next/previous notes.

 Once fingerings are entered, hit `Alt+R` and the accidentals will render themselves.

+#### Manually adding accidentals

+The most primitive method: dragging SMuFL symbols in from the Master Palette, then hitting `Alt`+`R`.

+⚠️ A word of caution if you are using this method: the plugin **does not recognize the standard accidentals** that MuseScore normally uses from the **Accidentals** palette.
+You must use SMuFL symbols from the 'Symbols' category in the Master Palette (shortcut: `Z`).

 ### 6. Change reference pitch